Khush-domadia/Time-Series-Forecast/README.md

 ## Project Overview

 This project focuses on forecasting Germany's weekly electricity consumption using various time series modeling techniques.
-The analysis utilizes publicly available data from Open Power System Data (OPSD) spanning from 2006 to 2017, implementing multiple forecasting approaches to identify the most accurate model for energy planning and policy decision-making.[1]
+The analysis utilizes publicly available data from Open Power System Data (OPSD) spanning from 2006 to 2017, implementing multiple forecasting approaches to identify the most accurate model for energy planning and policy decision-making.

 ## Authors